-I promise I don't have my eye on my wallet when I say this: There are times when your pet needs someone other than the wonderful vet you've been using for years.
+I promise I don't have my eye on my wallet when I say this—there are times when your pet needs someone other than the wonderful vet you've been using for years.
 I know it can feel uncomfortable to ask for a referral to a specialist.
 But from my vantage point as an ER vet—I work and teach at a tertiary care center, where the very sickest animals end up—that reluctance can cause major problems.
-Here, my short list of the top errors and omissions in pet care.
+Here is my short list of the top errors and omissions in pet care.